cpt-waffle/lhl-lectures/w03d03-HTTP-Cookies-and-Auth/NOTES.md

 ---AGENDA---

-- building a server with login (maybe register)
+- bulding a server with a login ( the wrong way )
-   ^ the wrong way
+- refactoring the right way
-   ^ the right-ish way -- Cookies
+- Bonus: Adding a 2nd set of data